This does not include recordings of people in their workplace designed to illustrate or identify occupational hazards.

 You should seek advice from your employing or contracting body on how to access and comply with local policies and procedures; for example, from your local medical illustration department, or a Caldicott Guardian or equivalent.

-See part 2 of Consent: patients and doctors making decisions together for advice on making decisions about investigations and treatment, including sharing information with patients.
+See Decision making and consent for advice on making decisions about investigations and treatment, including sharing information with patients.

 See the Information Commissioner's Office for organisations.